jjyyoon/tic-tac-toe-online/README.md

 # Tic-tac-toe Online

-You can check how it looks like here: [Tic-tac-toe Online] You can also execute this application by following the instruction below.
+You can check how it looks like here: [Tic-tac-toe Online]
+You can also execute this application by following the instructions below.

 ## Instructions
 1. Download [Python]